 861 Quincy Shore Dr., Quincy, Massachusetts

-Down the road from the now-open-for-the-season Clam Box, Tony’s Clam Shop is expected to return March 28 and has announced the start of its seasonal hiring.
-When it reopens, Tony’s will serve beachside broiled and fried seafood, lobster rolls, falafel platters, and more.
+Down the road from the Clam Box, Tony’s Clam Shop made its return March 28.
+Tony’s serves beachside broiled and fried seafood, lobster rolls, falafel platters, and more.

 12 Federal St., Nantucket, Massachusetts

-The Pearl is on track to reopen in late May, in time for the Nantucket Wine Festival.
+The Pearl is on track to reopen May 15, in time for the Nantucket Wine Festival.
 Run by Seth and Angela Raynor, who also own the Boarding House on Nantucket, and known for its salt and pepper wok-fried lobster, the Pearl also serves cocktails and wine.

 The Boarding House